Juan Francisco González

-Juan Francisco González Escobar (Santiago, Chile, September 25, 1853 - Santiago, March 4, 1933) is known as one of the four Great Chilean Masters and as the archetypal romantic bohemian artist of the early 20th century.
+Juan Francisco González Escobar (September 25, 1853 - March 4, 1933) is known as one of the four Great Chilean Masters and as the archetypal romantic bohemian artist of the early 20th century.
 He was the most prolific of the Chilean masters, leaving an estimated 4,000 works, and was also notable for being one of Chile's first modern painters.
-He was seen as a symbol of the new creative generation that appeared in 20th century Chile, with a style highly influenced by impressionism and local elements.
+He was seen as a symbol of the new creative generation that appeared in 20th-century Chile, with a style highly influenced by impressionism and local elements.

 From the beginning, González worked in a free and flexible manner and did not stick rigidly to any particular techniques, giving him space to express his lively and restless personality.
 He took his attitude towards art as an attitude towards life and was considered by his successors as great example to follow.

-As a master, he used to tell his students that to be a good painter, “first you must learn to observe and get excited about the colours and forms of nature, regardless of whether the picture and its details are accurate reflection of reality or not.”
+As a master, he used to tell his students that to be a good painter, "first you must learn to observe and get excited about the colours and forms of nature, regardless of whether the picture and its details are accurate reflection of reality or not."

 Biography

 Juan Francisco González, son of José González and Mercedes Escobar, grew up in Recoleta, a neighborhood of Santiago that runs along the side of Cerro Blanco hill, where his family ran a business importing goods from Ecuador.
-As a child, his parents enrolled him in art classes with Chilean artist Manuel Tapia (1835-1915), and when he was 14 he met Pedro Lira, who would become another of the four Chilean masters.
+As a child, his parents enrolled him in art classes with Chilean artist Manuel Tapia (1835–1915), and when he was 14 he met Pedro Lira, who would become another of the four Chilean masters.
 Lira, seeing that the boy had a bright future, recommended that he continue his career at the Academy of Painting (Santiago, Chile).
 In 1869, aged 16, he entered the Academia, and was taught by the painters Ernesto Kirchbach and Juan Mochi.